Marmeus/mad-hyperv/INSTALLATION.md

 vagrant up goku krillin raditz gohan pentest --provision
 ```

+> :information_source: I encourage you to perform a `sudo apt update && sudo apt dist-upgrade -y` on the Kali machine to keep all the tools updated.

 # Uninstall

 In case you are tired of this lab environment or you are having problems with VirtualBox, you can get rid of everything with the following commands.